Communication, Rhetoric and the Literary Arts (CRLA)

 CRLA-English

-Through personalized feedback and workshops, these courses inspire middle schoolers to grow as readers and writers.
-Seventh graders are encouraged to broaden their reading interests and expand their writing skills.
+Courses in King’s Middle School are designed to inspire students to grow as readers, writers, and critical thinkers.
+Through personalized feedback and workshops, these courses ,seventh graders are encouraged to broaden their reading interests and expand their writing skills.
 Eighth graders elevate their writing and reading levels through engagement with more complex texts, firmly preparing them for the challenges of the Upper School.

 Reading and Writing Workshop 7